 And when you have high levels of empathy, but you’re not credible, confident and clear, you’ll come across as being caring, but ineffectual.

 So it’s important to have authority (which is defined as credibility, confidence and clarity), as well as a strong connection with the point of view of your audience, and to demonstrate that you genuinely appreciate their point of view, too.

 Amplify the Signal and Minimize the Noise

-There’s a lot of noise, distraction and interference that can get in the way of a message being received in the way that you intend it.
+There’s a lot of noise, distraction and interference that can get in the way of people understanding your message as you intend it.

 Nancy Duarte, as you may know, worked with Steve Jobs in presentation skills and storytelling.

 And what she says is “Amplify the signal and minimize the noise”.

 - Tell your story as clearly as possible.

 - Remove anything that can get in the way, such as…

 - Using unclear words or phrases